Prior Art Search Resource:

-In order for a technology to be patentable, the work must be new, useful, and non-obvious to others in the same area of research.
-It is important to search for “prior art” to understand what has already been done in the field and to determine whether the technology or parts of the technology meet the requirements of being new and non-obvious.
+In order for a technology to be patentable, it must be new, useful, and non-obvious to others in the same area of research.
+It is important to search for “prior art” to understand what has already been done in the field and to determine whether the technology or parts of the technology meet the patentability requirements.

 Why research prior art?